tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 ret = buffer + start
 ```

-* Change the "offset" variable so that the return address of "bof" can be overwritten.
+* Change the "offset" variable so that the return address of "bof()" can be overwritten.

 ```python
 offset = ebp - buffer + 4